International Association for Fire Safety Science: Symposia

 The IAFSS holds triennial symposia.
-The first one took place in 1986 in Berkeley, California and the last one in 2014 at the University of Canterbury, Christchurch, New Zealand.
+The first one took place in 1986 in Berkeley, California and the last one in 2023 took place in Tsukuba (Japan).
 All papers in the proceedings have been peer reviewed through a rigorous review procedure.
 IAFSS symposia are very competitive with only about 1/3 of the submitted papers being accepted for publication.
+The selected papers for 2023 were published in special issue in Fire Safety Journal.

 The IAFSS bibliographic database offers access to the complete citation information and abstracts for all the full papers in the Proceedings of the International Symposiums, Proceedings of the Asia-Oceania Association for Fire Science and Technology, and the Fire Research Notes from former Fire Research Station (now BRE).